- Explore Porto's UNESCO-listed city center, followed by a gastronomy tour

 You'll take part in several distinct tasting locations that harken back to an era of simple, quality products and recipes created by people who love what they do.
-Learn about these family-owned businesses and why they are an integral part of what makes gastronomy in Porto so unique.
-Furthermore, you'll witness the revival of Portuguese cuisine while you explore local restaurants, cafes, and stores offering the best of Porto.
+Learn about these family-owned businesses and why they are integral to what makes gastronomy in Porto so unique.
+Furthermore, you'll witness the revival of Portuguese cuisine while you explore local restaurants, cafés, and stores offering the best of Porto.

 The evening, of course, would not be complete without an introduction to the famous drink of Porto: Port wine.
 As you taste three different versions, including one vintage, you will learn about the history of this drink and why it is a timeless favorite.

 Today is a great introduction to Porto!
 After breakfast at the hotel, you'll join a half-day tour of the city with a local guide.
 This excursion will lead you through the most important landmarks of Portugal’s second most populous city as you travel from place to place in a comfortable private vehicle.
 Your guide will explain the rich history of this city, also called Invicta (the Unbeaten City), with stories of heroes and battles as you make your way to the trendiest and most cultural area of the city.
 Here you'll explore Boavista Avenue, one of the city's most important streets, and Foz, home to some of the most important museums and modern local treasures.